algolia/docsearch/docs/src/faq.md

 could help.
 Feel free to [send us an email][1] as well, and we'll provide all the help we can.

-## How many records the DocSearch crawl creates?
+## How many records does the DocSearch crawl create?

 The [property `nb_hits`][9] in your configuration keeps track of the number of records the crawl has extracted and indexed by the last DocSearch run.
 It